facebook/react-native-website/docs/pushnotificationios.md

 - `applicationIconBadgeNumber` The number to display as the app's icon badge.
 The default value of this property is 0, which means that no badge is displayed (optional).
 - `isSilent` : If true, the notification will appear without sound (optional).
 - `soundName` : The sound played when the notification is fired (optional).
+- `alertAction` : DEPRECATED.
+This was used for iOS's legacy UILocalNotification.

 ---